Normbot8/NicoliNet/README.md

 # NicoliNet used to be here
 But we've moved...
-Go to our new home: nicolinet.ninja !
+Go to our new home: [nicolinet.ninja](www.nicolinet.ninja)!